★ BEST INVESTING TOOLS COMPARISON ★

 What's the difference between SEC.gov (EDGAR) and SEDAR+ (CSA Public Filings - Canada)?

-SEC.gov (EDGAR) leans toward official sources, regulatory filings monitoring, and improved filings, while SEDAR+ (CSA Public Filings - Canada) puts more weight on regulatory filings monitoring, IPO, and secondary offerings.
+SEC.gov (EDGAR) leans toward official sources, regulatory filings monitoring, and improved filings, while SEDAR+ (CSA Public Filings - Canada) puts more weight on regulatory filings monitoring, IPO, and corporate actions & special situations.
 They overlap in 5 categories, so for most people it comes down to workflow preference and price.

 How much do SEC.gov (EDGAR) and SEDAR+ (CSA Public Filings - Canada) cost?